I am a User Experience (UX) Designer, Researcher, and creative problem-solver. I focus my work on healthcare.

 My secret powers

 I’m a connector of people and ideas.
 I believe in the power of personal relationships and cross-pollination of ideas to enrich our communities, ideas, and well-being.
-I maintain close connections with forward-thinking patients and providers all around the country, and I organize a meet-up group dedicated to healthcare innovation in Burlington, VT that has almost 400 people.
+I maintain close connections with forward-thinking patients and providers all around the country, and I organize a meet-up group dedicated to healthcare innovation in Burlington, VT that has grown to over 400 people.

 In my spare time…